La Liga: Barca title dream over?

 - Messi scores superb last-gasp free-kick

-- Barca trail leaders Real Madrid by five points
+- Barca trails leader Real Madrid by five points

 (CNN)But for another stroke of Lionel Messi magic, it could have been an even worse start to 2017 for Barcelona.